 - What are your goals?
 Make sure you have SMART goals in mind!
 They should be Specific, Measurable, Attainable, Relevant and Timely.
 So, for example, you may want to have a goal of 100 click-throughs or 20 new page followers.

-- Where are your target users?
+- Where is your target audience?
 Which social media platforms do they use?
 If you’re a business-to-consumer company trying to reach millennials, for example, you may want to invest in Instagram ads; if you’re a business-to-business enterprise looking to reach decision-makers, LinkedIn may be a better fit.
+This is where you can use Meltwater's Audience Insights to help you get a better sense of who and where your target audience is.

 - What sort of content do you have?
 Will you need to invest in professional photos or video, which may take funds from your overall budget?
 This is important to think about up-front.